The cosmopolitan city of Melbourne is your starting point for enjoying the delights of Phillip Island.

 Ride the free City Circle trams which trundle around the CBD and Docklands precinct.

-Enjoy Melbourne then head off to Phillip Island to relax!
+Enjoy the buzz of Melbourne, then head off to Phillip Island to relax!

 All Rights Reserved